 On April 1, 2019, the Company completed the acquisition of all issued and outstanding partnership interests of Lignum, a well-established brand in the lumber and forestry distribution market in Western Canada and the US.
 This acquisition further solidified and complemented the Company's North American distribution capabilities and reach with existing and new customers.

-Further information regarding this acquisition is contained in Note 4 of the Unaudited Interim Condensed Consolidated Financial Statements for the period ended September 30, 2020.
+Further information regarding this acquisition is contained in Note 7 of the 2020 Consolidated Financial Statements.